Luminoth/crafting-interpreters/README.md

   * getters / setters
 * Chapter 19
   * Constant string Objects can point directly to the source slice
+* Chapter 21
+  * Optimize adding to the constant table every time a global is encountered

 ### Grammar